Smoking and breastfeeding

 Breastfeeding is still considered the best option for your baby if you smoke.

 Smoking also increases the risk of SUDI (sudden unexplained death in infancy).

-- Avoid smoking for an hour before you breastfeed.
+- avoid smoking for an hour before you breastfeeds

 Medication and breastfeeding